Oxygen Starvation During Birth – Baby Z

 The case was pursued on the basis that there was a negligent failure to recognise and treat the uterine hyperstimulation.
 If that had happened then Baby Z would not have suffered oxygen starvation and would not have developed Cerebral Palsy.

 The Defendant denied both breach of duty and causation until shortly before a trial on liability.
-A settlement meeting was then held at which it was agreed that the Claimant would receive 65% of the full value of her claim.
-Following investigations into quantum, the claim settled shortly before the trial on quantum for £240,000 in respect of general damages, a £1,750,000 lump sum, plus periodical payments for care.
+A settlement meeting was then held at which it was agreed that the Claimant would receive 65% of the full value of her birth injury claim.
+Following investigations into quantum, the medical negligence claim settled shortly before the trial on quantum for £240,000 in respect of general damages, a £1,750,000 lump sum, plus periodical payments for care.

 This case was led by Jessica Wright.